cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 ### This, Not That
 Rapid fire:
 - Maybe you know already, but [the Ivan Sincek PHP reverse shell](https://github.com/ivan-sincek/php-reverse-shell) is the best PHP reverse shell in my opinion.
 I never once had it fail when another worked.
 - I prefer [LSE](https://github.com/diego-treitos/linux-smart-enumeration) to Linpeas.
 Here is part of the output from the Monitored box on HackTheBox.
-See how it only gives the output it thinks is notable.
+See how it only gives the output it thinks is notable?
 If you don't find anything here, run linpeas sure.
 But I start with `./lse.sh -l1`.
 -
 ![](/assets/images/OSCP_Tricks/lse.png){: .responsive-image}